WildernessLabs/Documentation/docs/Netduino/Input_Output/Onboard_Button_+_LED/index.md

 ---
 layout: Netduino
 title: Onboard Button + LED
+subtitle: Working with Netduino's onboard push button and LED.
 ---

+# Info

 Netduino has an accessible button and a blue LED onboard.
 This means that you can test code that uses a button or LED circuit without having to build an external one.